-Jevgenij Raskatov, Assistant Professor of Chemistry and Biochemistry
+Jevgenij Raskatov, Assistant Professor of Chemistry and Biochemistry (Click here for CV)

-Raison d’être: We are a new, highly interdisciplinary research team at UCSC.
+Raison díêtre: We are a new, highly interdisciplinary research team at UCSC.
 We are particularly passionate about the molecular mechanisms of conditions associated with aging.
-The lab currently focuses on aggregation-prone (amyloidogenic) polypeptides that play pivotal roles in neurodegeneration, such as Alzheimer’s Disease (Amyloid β) and Parkinson’s Disease (α-Synuclein).
+The lab currently focuses on aggregation-prone (amyloidogenic) polypeptides that play pivotal roles in neurodegeneration, such as Alzheimer's Disease (Amyloid β) and Parkinson's Disease (a-Synuclein).
 We are also interested in age-related changes in steroid hormone levels, and how these contribute to neurodegeneration.
 We apply a wide array of techniques to illuminate these questions from diverse points of view.

 Synthesis and biophysical characterization: Every project in the lab begins with organic synthesis, and we employ methods, including classical organic chemistry transformations, (asymmetric) transition-metal catalyzed chemistry, and microwave-assisted polypeptide synthesis.
 We then systematically probe the molecular frameworks created, employing quantitative biophysical and physical organic methods.
 Those include nuclear magnetic resonance (N.B.
 UCSC received a brand new 800 MHz instrument in May 2016) circular dichroism, dynamic light scattering, isothermal titration calorimetry and small-angle X-ray scattering (SLAC facilities, Stanford).
 We benefit greatly from the existence of the state-of-the-art screening center at UCSC, and collaborate with the Ayzner lab on synchrotron-related experiments.